|

 problems and offer specific signal conditioning amplifiers that

-not all general-purpose voltage amplifiers are designed to work
+For example, not all general-purpose voltage amplifiers are designed

 or circuits, especially those that could exceed the common-mode